dannybarash7/hw2_2024/README.md

 ## Main steps
 ### Init a new repository, or clone this one.

-### Start a new react project using create-next-app
+### Start a new react project using create-next-app, use the default settings.
 See [here](https://nextjs.org/docs/app/api-reference/create-next-app).

 ### Install json-server locally